kmcasi/Python_Kivy/UIX/DOC_LineNumber.md

 > Links [ [:books: Doc](#-documentation) | [:arrow_down_small: Down](#label-example-of-usage) ]
 > - The LineNumber need to be pack out side of the ScrollView, if is used.
 > - The vertical position and the size of this class is automaitcally calculated.
-> - Is updateing base on provided TextInput, if is wrapping (do_wrap=True) or ScrollView is used as parent.
+> - Is updateing base on provided TextInput.
+No matter if ScrollView is used or not.

 <br /><br />